Niun kaso di Covid-19 a bini aserka.

 There are no additional positive case of Covid-19.

-On October 15th there are 12 active cases of Covid-19 on Bonaire.
-116 persons have recovered and 2 persons have been admitted to hospital.
+On October 17th there are 8 active cases of Covid-19 on Bonaire.
+120 persons have recovered and 1 person has been admitted to hospital.

 It remains important that everyone gets tested in case they have complaints.
 Call 0800-0800 if you have any symptoms related to Covid-19.
 Maintain the hygiene instructions to prevent contamination with the coronavirus.
 Protect yourself and the people around you.